osrf/cloudsim-portal/README.md

 ### Environment variable setup ###

-In order for the portal to launch a simulator machine, a valid AWS key pair is needed.
+In order for the portal to launch a simulator machine, valid AWS access keys are needed.
 Create a `.env` file and add the follwing but replace the XXX with your AWS keys:

     AWS_ACCESS_KEY_ID=XXXXXXXX
     AWS_SECRET_ACCESS_KEY=XXXXXXXXXX